tc39/proposal-record-tuple/README.md

   id: 1234,
   title: "Record & Tuple proposal",
   contents: `...`,
-  // tuples are value types so you can put them in records:
+  // tuples are primitive types so you can put them in records:
   keywords: #["ecma", "tc39", "proposal", "record", "tuple"], };